 Thrifty Tip #2: Long layover on your international journey?
 The Platinum Delta SkyMiles card can get you into the Delta SkyClub for $29 per person.
 If you don’t already have a card that includes lounge access, this is a great way to access the Delta SkyClub.

 The Platinum Delta SkyMiles card by American Express is one of several options for Delta cards, but it’s among our favorites.

 That’s due in large part to this companion certificate, which can easily net you $300 or more in value every single year.
 You’ll get the benefit after your first full year with the card.
 But there are other perks to the card, too.

 The card earns 3x SkyMiles per dollar spent at both hotels and on Delta purchases.
 It also earns 2x SkyMiles per dollar spent at both restaurants and U.S. supermarkets.
 You’ll also get a $100 credit for either Global Entry or TSA PreCheck once every four years.

 Thrifty Tip #3: Confused about the difference between SkyMiles and MQMs?
 Read our guide to learn about using SkyMiles and earning Delta status.

 The Platinum Delta SkyMiles card will also get you free checked baggage for anyone on your itinerary.
 And you’ll never pay pesky foreign transaction fees.

 Click Here to learn more about the Platinum Delta SkyMiles Card from American Express.

-If you fly with Delta even a few times a year, the $195 annual fee on the Platinum Delta SkyMiles American Express Card can pay for itself multiple times over.
-Even though the annual fee increases to $250 on January 30, 2020, the companion certificate is a fantastic card benefit for Delta fliers and can be quite valuable when used right.
+If you fly with Delta even a few times a year, the $250 annual fee on the Platinum Delta SkyMiles American Express Card can pay for itself multiple times over.
+It’s why we’ve named it one of the best cards for Delta flyers.